sfX-android/apps.grapheneos.org/README.md

     openssl x509 -in fsverity_cert.0.pem -out fsverity_cert.0.der -outform der

 The `0` refers to the generation of the key.
 This is used for key rotation.

+# Source definition

+Available sources are defined in the sources of the Apps app.

+1. class `PackageSource` defined in

+`app/src/main/java/app/grapheneos/apps/core/Repo.kt`

+2. translated as `pkg_source_` in:

+`app/src/main/res/values/strings.xml`